All homes everywhere are at risk of water or sewer back up problems. SGI CANADA sells water and sewer coverages for these types of loss.

 - Use a stiff broom or brush to sweep dirt from rugs and carpets.
 Then clean using a good rug shampoo that contains a disinfectant.

 - Remove drawers from furniture before the wood swells.
 Dry furniture slowly and away from direct heat or sunlight, to avoid warping.

 - Move upholstered furniture outdoors to air.
 When dry, vacuum thoroughly and then use a good upholstery shampoo that contains a disinfectant.

-- Dry all books and papers slowing, away from direct heat or sunlight.
+- Dry all books and papers slowly, away from direct heat or sunlight.

-- Wash clothing several times, adding a bleach or disinfectant to the wash cycle if the fabric permits.
+- Wash clothing several times, adding bleach or disinfectant to the wash cycle, if the fabric permits.